icebob/moleculer-java-site/docs/networking.md

 There are two types of Transporter:

 - **Centralized** Transporters: Transporters using a central server.
-The central server can be, for example, a Redis, NATS, Kafka, or a JMS server.
+The central server can be, for example, a Redis, NATS, Kafka, MQTT or a JMS server.
 - **Decentralized**, Peer-to-Peer Transporters: Transporters without a central server.
 For example, TCPTransporter belongs to this group, which uses Gossip protocol to publish the status of the nodes.

 Each Transporter can be assigned a Serializer.
 Serializers convert messages into bytes and vice versa.